Grindane Hiking Trail

 - Duration: 3.5-4.5 hours

-- Wear good hiking shoes as part of the trail is covered with loose rocks and gravel.
+Be sure to wear proper hiking boots as part of the trail is covered with loose rocks and gravel.

 Questions or comments?
 Let us know.